ckuthyar/fdp2_python_django_20240506/README.md

 ### >select * from employee
 https://www.mysql.com/downloads/

-5) VS Code Installation
+4. VS Code Installation
 https://code.visualstudio.com/download
 Add extension for Python (Python language support) from Microsoft

-6) Git, GitHub
+5. Git, GitHub
 - Download Git for Windows https://git-scm.com/download/win   Carefully complete the elaborate installation procedure consisting of about 10 steps
 - Create account in https://github.com/

-7) Basic Testing of all Components
+6. Basic Testing of all Components
 - Choose a working directory D:\coding
 - Create a sub-directory:  \django.
 So, all your work will be in D:\coding\django  (preferred) OR C:\coding\django

 In IDLE
-7a) File - New File -
+File - New File -
 ```
-print (8+4)
+print(8+4)
 ```
  - save as 1.py in D:\coding\django   Run - Run Module

 In VS Code
 Open folder D:\coding\django\
-7b) Create index.html, type ! and Enter.
+Create index.html, type ! and Enter.
 You will see a predefined HTML code.
-Run - Run without Debugging - Chrome 7c) Create 2.py -
+Run - Run without Debugging - Chrome Create 2.py -
 ```
 print(8+3)
 ```
 - save as 2.py in D:\coding\django.
 Open Terminal (... in top line), New Terminal
 > python 2.py

-If python command is not in the path, set the environment variable by typing env, edit system environment variables, go to Path, edit, add New,  copy the directory path where Python is installed, save.
+7. If python command is not in the path, set the environment variable by typing env, edit system environment variables, go to Path, edit, add New,  copy the directory path where Python is installed, save.
 Close cmd or Terminal.
 Open again cmd or Terminal.

-If django-admin command is not in the path, set the environment variable by typing env, edit system environment variables, go to Path, edit, add New,  copy the directory path where Django is installed, save.
+8. If django-admin command is not in the path, set the environment variable by typing env, edit system environment variables, go to Path, edit, add New,  copy the directory path where Django is installed, save.
 Close cmd or Terminal.
 Open again cmd or Terminal.

 To test,
 >python --version
 >django-admin

-Sample Django programs available in  https://github.com/ckuthyar/fdp2_python_django_20240506/tree/main
+9. Sample Django programs available in  https://github.com/ckuthyar/fdp2_python_django_20240506/tree/main

-Setup procedures in  README.md and README2.md
+10. Setup procedures in  README.md and README2.md
 https://github.com/ckuthyar/fdp2_python_django_20240506/blob/main/README.md
 https://github.com/ckuthyar/fdp2_python_django_20240506/blob/main/README2.md

-An automated program sangamone-django.py to change the following files has been created to change the following files as required by Django
+11. An automated program sangamone-django.py to change the following files has been created to change the following files as required by Django
 >django1\settings.py
 >django1\urls.py
 >app1\views.py
 >app1\urls.py  (new file to be created)
 > templates\app1\index.html  (new file to be created within templates folder and within app1 folder) https://github.com/ckuthyar/fdp2_python_django_20240506/blob/main/sangamone-django.py